Go Back Up

 • Complete your Federally Facilitated Marketplace (FFM) certification.

-• This certification is required to sell health coverage through the Marketplace during open enrollment.
+• You need this certification to sell healthcare coverage through the Marketplace.

-• Familiarize yourself with changes in the health insurance industry, like health reform legislation, health insurance rates, and current plan offerings.
+• Familiarize yourself with changes in the health insurance industry.
+This includes health reform legislation, rates, health insurance carriers, and plan offerings.

 • Schedule check-in meetings with your clients and remind them of important dates.

-• This includes set-up documents, employee acknowledgment-of-benefits forms, any online application, and other authorization forms to make the enrollment process run smoothly.
+• This includes set-up documents, acknowledgment-of-benefits forms, online applications, and other authorization forms to make the enrollment process run smoothly.

 • Start researching and pulling quotes so your clients can review their options early.